Google Apps Script – Adding a Unique ID in a Cell on Edit of an Adjacent Cell Using Time

 Every year is unique.
 Every day, hour, minute, second and millisecond of that year creates a unique number.
 This mean that a new unique id will be create every millisecond for us.

 Wow!
 Wow!
 Wow!
 Yagi!
 Just hold it one damn minute!
-You couldΒ have multiple results each millisecond that would each be the same number!
+You could have multiple results each millisecond that would each be the same number!

 Well, true if we were running a loop generating and publishnig our date-timestamp, we could have multiple numbers.
-However, we are generating this unique ID as an onEditΒ function when the user adds some information in Google Sheets to a cell and an adjacent cellΒ returns our unique number.
+However, we are generating this unique ID as an onEdit

 The user’s input and then the calls to and from the server to the Google Sheet will be sufficiently slow enough not to have a number generated multiple times a millisecond, so we are safe there.